johnpuddephatt/zwl/src/posts/2020-03-23-info-about-leedsbins-during-covid19.md

 ---
 layout: layouts/post.njk
-title: 'Info about #LeedsBins during #covid19'
+title: "Info about #LeedsBins during #covid19"
 date: 2020-03-23T14:24:25.058Z
-image: /uploads/zw-logo-white-grey.jpg
+image: /uploads/leedsbins.jpeg
 ---
 During the current Covid-19 outbreak, we are pausing the rest of our work and focusing on supporting the Council in communicating changes to bin collections, recycling and waste management.